 Moving to West Virginia

 Located in the Appalachian region, West Virginia is one of the most mountainous states of the eastern US, and depends heavily on its well-maintained infrastructure.
-If you move to West Virginia, get ready to take in its rich Appalachian heritage and traditions.
+If you are planning on moving to West Virginia, get ready to take in its rich Appalachian heritage and traditions.

 Moving to West Virginia?
 Here are some things to keep in mind for a safe, stress-free move.